jackmarsh/Microservices-CW/README.md

 # Microservices-CW
-A microservices Node.js approach to a ride-sharing taxi app for coursework
+The backend of a microservices Node.js approach to a ride-sharing taxi app completed for coursework.

+## Description of each microservice

 Driver
 * The Driver service is an entry point for the drivers of Alleys app to interact with the other services.